-You have just found one of most creative confectioners, passionate patissiers; a designer of delicate delights, master of meringues, and other delightful sweets and treats!
+You have just found one of New Orleans’ most creative confectioners, passionate patissiers; a designer of delicate delights, master of meringues, and other delightful sweets and treats!
 No matter the event you want to make special, I am ready to make it even more memorable.

 Hi there, I’m Stacey, the owner of Stacey’s Custom Cakes.
 I have been baking nearly all my life, beginning with my grandmother teaching me to make chocolate chip cookies.
-With the love and support of many friends, I embarked on turning my passionate hobby into a professional reality in 2016.
+With the love and support of many friends, I embarked on turning my passionate hobby into a professional reality in New Orleans in 2016.
 What a fun time it has been!

 I personally want to welcome you to my kitchen, my bakery-laboratory.
 This is my home, where I can test recipes and discover new flavors to delight my clients.
 “Wait, clients not customers?”
 I hear you saying.
 I view each and every one of my customers as clients because I’m not interested in selling you a confection and hustling you out the door.
 My wish is that you will be so pleased with my craft, that you become a lifetime customer, perhaps even a multi-generational customer.
 That, my friend is why I will never consider you a mere customer, but a true client.